About

 No manipulation of real people or events: We do not use AI to create or alter depictions of real people or places unless clearly disclosed and editorially justified.
 This includes recreating faces, changing expressions, or adding or removing individuals from scenes.
 We will not use AI to simulate likenesses of staff or sources in news reporting.

-Product development
+Product Development

-The Cuestonian recognizes that AI-driven personalization and product tools shape how audiences discover, understand, and engage with journalism.
-We treat these systems with the same ethical rigor we apply to our reporting: prioritizing transparency, fairness, human oversight, and audience trust.
+The Cuestonian recognizes that AI-driven personalization and product tools shape how audiences discover, understand and engage with journalism.
+We treat these systems with the same ethical rigor we apply to our reporting: prioritizing transparency, fairness, human oversight and audience trust.

-This section applies to all AI used in product design, including chatbots, recommendation engines, search assistants, and personalization algorithms.
-All tools must serve the public interest—not just engagement metrics.
+This section applies to all AI used in product design, including chatbots, recommendation engines, search assistants and personalization algorithms.
+All tools must serve the public interest, not just engagement metrics.

-Regular training on AI tools and experiments will be available and, at times, even mandatory.
+Ongoing training: Regular training on AI tools and experiments will be available and, at times, even mandatory.
 This training will be delivered by the faculty adviser, staff and/or outside resources.

-Environmental impact
+Environmental Impact

 The Cuestonian acknowledges the energy demands associated with training and deploying large-scale AI systems.
 As part of our commitment to sustainable journalism, we recognize that responsible AI use includes minimizing our environmental footprint.
+We commit to prioritizing efficient tools, advocating transparency from vendors and AI companies and offsetting responsibly.

 By adhering to these policies, The Cuestonian reaffirms its dedication to serving the Cuesta College community with responsible and high-quality journalism.